bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/converting.rst

    Project version after conversion

-|axon-ivy| can convert your old projects automatically to the newest
-project format for you.
-During this process, all existing artifacts will be converted (if necessary) so as to work with the new |axon-ivy| version, and any missing but required artifacts will be added.
+Axon Ivy can convert your old projects automatically to the newest project format for you.
+During this process, all existing artifacts will be converted (if necessary) so as to work with the new Axon Ivy version, and any missing but required artifacts will be added.

 .. _project-convert-wizard: